bwprice/PondCritters/index.md

 ## Thanks
-Thanks to John Davy-Bowker for allowing me to link in some of his wonderful videos!
+Thanks to John Davy-Bowker for allowing me to link in his wonderful videos!